"CRUX OF THE MATTER"

 or philosophical discourse on the religious symbolism

-for what the crux might be for each of them as individuals,
+for what the crux might represent to each individual

 or metaphysical context.
 If these levels came up